 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, time was nearly up so Craig and Steve dropped our passengers back at their hotel, a great way to see parts of the city only the locals know about.
+However, time was nearly up so our riders dropped our passengers back at their hotel, a great way to see parts of the city only the locals know about.
 The trike tour for disability passengers was such a fun experience.
 The passengers could relax and just enjoy the feeling of freedom.